amandavhernan/Group_18_Final_Project/README.md

 #### CSS Frameworks

 We used Flexbox to design our site and make it responsive to various screen sizes.
+The flexboxes allowed us to style the layout exactly how we intended and it was a big component of our website.

 #### Information Problem